- Washing recommendations for prewashed denim (everyday care)

 With a vinegar bath: 3 l water + 250 ml vinegar essence + 150 g salt – soak for 1 hour, preferably overnight. - Why wash inside out?

-It protects the outer surface, reduces abrasion and helps preserve colour – especially with dark denim. - What can I do about strong odours?
+It protects the outer surface, reduces abrasion and helps preserve colour – especially with dark denim. - Why does my raw denim change its colour and feel after the first wash?

 A vinegar or bicarbonate bath often works better than washing alone.
 Alternatively: air in a humid environment. - Which detergent is best for denim?